ZoomTen/divizion/README.md

 Take two of creating a plugin that most "serious" DAWs can load but doesn't load the entire Furnace app.

 It's very messy.
+Barely any GUI.
+Default FM instrument only.
 But hey, there's something running.

 And yes, it's Windows-only.